3d-partons/partons/doc/markdown/partons_with_eclipse.md

 This tutorial will help you code with/in PARTONS with the Eclipse CDT IDE.

+**TODO: This tutorial is crap, it needs to be rewritten for Git and for the user instead of the developer.**

 [TOC]

 # Configuring Eclipse for PARTONS {#eclipse_configure}